jaiesh-pahlajani/design_patterns/README.md

 5. Some composed and singular objects need similar/identical behaviours
 6. Composed design pattern lets us treat both types of objects uniformly
 7. Iteration supported with iterator design pattern

+**Decorator**
+1. Want to augment an object with additional functionality
+2. Do not want to rewrite or alter existing code(OCP)
+3. Want to keep new functionality separate(SRP)
+4. Need to be able to interact with existing structures
+5. Inshort facilitates the addition of behaviours to individual objects through embedding